mrichart/lq-gnn/README.md

-# OPTIMAIX MAPS - MS-GNN
+# LQ-GNN: A Graph Neural Network Model for Response Time Prediction of Microservice-based Applications in the Computing Continuum

 ## Overview
-This module implements the MS-GNN model and related tools, leveraging Graph Neural Networks (GNN) to predict response times of microservice-based applications.
+This code implements the LQ-GNN model and related tools, leveraging Graph Neural Networks (GNN) to predict response times of microservice-based applications.

 ## Features
 - GNN implementation using the IGNNITION framework